lifepillar/middleman-by-lifepillar/README.md

 - The default author's name for blog posts (as well as the blog's title and slogan) can be set in `blog.yml`.
 To override the default author for a specific post, add an `author: <name>` key to that post's frontmatter.
 This information is correctly exported to the XML feed.

+- If you do not need a blog, comment out or delete the

+      activate :blog do |blog|
+        ...
+      end

+  section in `config.rb` and add the following line instead:

+      ignore "blog/*"

+  Then, edit `main.css.scss` and comment out or delete

+      @import "blog";

 - The `lib` folder contains pristine copies of the external components (Foundation and Font Awesome).
 It is not needed to build a site (the relevant files are copied into the `source` folder) and can be removed at any time (it is re-created by rake tasks anyway).